INTO-CPS-Association/DTaaS/docs/developer/devops/api.md

 # API Calls

-A pipeline can be triggered via an API call using a [pipeline trigger token](https://docs.gitlab.com/ee/ci/triggers/) which is created on the GitLab instance, with the following values:
+A GitLab DevOps pipeline can be triggered via an API call using a [pipeline trigger token](https://docs.gitlab.com/ee/ci/triggers/) which is created on the GitLab instance, with the following values:

-1. `<access_token>`: The user GitLab trigger token.
+1. `<trigger_token>`: The user GitLab trigger token.
 1. `<digital_twin_name>`: The name of the DT (e.g. mass-spring-damper).
 1. `<runner_tag>`: The specific tag of the GitLab runner that the user wants to use.
 1. `<project_id>`: The ID of the GitLab project, displayed in the project overview